Chicago Schools with Communications Programs

 Master of Arts in Health Communication

 The MA in Health Communication helps students develop specialized communication skills that can be used in healthcare, public policy, patient advocacy and other areas of the medical and health industry.
-Core courses cover health communication introduction, health care practitioner research methods and health care literacy.
+Core courses cover health communication introduction and communication, health disparities and culture.
 Students must complete electives from within the health communication discipline and additional elective courses that may come from any communications discipline.
 To complete the program students must pass a final exam or submit a final thesis.

-The organizational and multicultural communication master's program offers four concentration options: organizational, multicultural, training and development or a dual track that combines two specialization areas.
+The communication and media master's program offers four concentration options: organizational, multicultural, relational and media and cinema studies.
 Students in all concentrations must complete core courses that cover cultural context communication, organizational communication and research methods.
-Seven courses in the student's concentration area and two additional communication electives fulfill course requirements.
+Four courses in the student's concentration area and five additional communication and media electives fulfill course requirements.
 A comprehensive exam or thesis must also be completed.

 Northwestern University offers a wide array of communications programs through its Communication Sciences and Disorders and Communication Studies Departments.
 Opportunities range from minors to PhD programs.